anshumandas/get-flutter-fire/README.md

     3. Download the `google-services.json` file and place it in the `android/app` directory.
     4. Manually add initial data to your Firebase project using the Firebase Console.

-## Screenshots

-Include images of different screens and user flows to provide a visual overview of the app.
-Add screenshots to the `/images` folder and reference them accordingly in the README file.

-## Contributing

-If you want to contribute to this project, please fork the repository and submit a pull request.
-For any questions, feel free to open an issue.

-## License

-This project is licensed under the MIT License.

 ---